Why Should My Scout Troop Attend Klondikes?

 “The Klondike Derby is an annual event held by BSA and Canadian Scout Districts to commemorate the Alaskan and Yukon Klondike Gold Rush that took place between 1896 and 1899.
 Klondike Derbies have been going on since 1949.
 But, perhaps we should view the Klondike from a Latter-Day Saint perspective.

-Let’s look at the various activities and see how they might relate to what the Saints experienced:
+Let’s look at the various activities you might find at a Klondike and see how they might relate to what the Saints experienced:

 .22 Rifle Shooting and 3-D Animal Archery Shooting: Many young lads were responsible to acquire food when the opportunity presented itself.
 They had to be well adapted to the weapons of the day in order to acquire food when the opportunity arose, especially during winter conditions.